A SHORT HISTORY OF DURHAM

 In the Middle Ages the centre of Durham was on the peninsula formed by a bend in the river.
 On it stood Durham cathedral, the castle and the priory.
 West of the peninsula was an area called the Old Borough.
 In the 12th century new areas were added to the town.
 Northeast of the peninsula St Giles borough grew up around St Giles hospital which was founded in 1112.

 Meanwhile early in the 12th century Bishop Flambard built an area called Bishops Borough north of the peninsula.
 He also built Framwell bridge in 1120.
 Later in the century the Borough of Elvet was founded east of the town.
 Elvet bridge was built in 1160.

-In Durham in the Middle Ages there were watermills grinding grain into flour.
+In Medieval Durham there were watermills grinding grain into flour.
 Mills were also used for fulling.
 After wool was woven it was cleaned and thickened.
 This was done by pounding it in a mixture of water and special clay called fullers earth.
 The wool was pounded by wooden hammers worked by a water mill.
 The whole process was called fulling.
 Apart from making wool the most important industry in Medieval Durham was leather and there were many tanners in the town.

 Before the Norman conquest there was probably an earth rampart around Durham with a wooden palisade on top.
 In the early 12th century it was replaced by a stone wall.
 However in 1312 Robert the Bruce attacked Durham and burned the suburbs.
 Afterwards a new wall was built north of St Nicholas's Church.